 Devices tab will list all the devices attached to the agent.

 Services tab will list all the services attached to the agent.

 After selecting a particular agent, it can be restarted from the above toolbar.

 Some important points

-- A tenant can add multiple remote agents but one remote agent will serve only one tenant.
+A tenant can add multiple remote agents for scale needs.
+Any remote agent can be associated with only one tenant at a time.

 ATOM upgrade scenario